StudfarmStudios/assaultwing/README.md

 With Steam networking engine using Steam Relay:

     AssaultWing.exe --quickstart --server_name local --server ip:127.0.0.1:16727

-## Misc TODOs

-- Disable the StatsSender or set up the backend.

 ## The "raw" network protocol handshake

 This is just my rough idea based on looking at code how it goes.